19hours/sg-statutes/Acts/Prisons Act.md

 31\.—(1) Subject to this section, a prison officer may use any weapon —

-(a) against any prisoner escaping or attempting to escape;
+(a) against any prisoner or lock-up prisoner escaping or attempting to escape;

-(b) against any person who does any act or attempts to do any act to facilitate the escape of any prisoner ; or
+(b) against any person who does any act or attempts to do any act to facilitate the escape of any prisoner or lock-up prisoner; or

 (c) against any person engaged in any attempt to damage or force or break open —

-(i) the outside door or gate or enclosure wall of a prison or any other part of a prison; or
+(i) the outside door or gate or enclosure wall of a prison or lock-up or any other part of a prison or lock-up; or

-(ii) any part of any vehicle in which a prisoner is conveyed.
+(ii) any part of any vehicle in which a prisoner or lock-up prisoner is conveyed.

 [8/2000]

+[15/2010 wef 02/01/2011]

 (2) A prison officer may use any weapon —

-(a) on any prisoner engaged in any combined outbreak; and
+(a) on any prisoner or lock-up prisoner engaged in any combined outbreak; and

 (b) on any person engaged in any attempt to damage or force or break open —

-(i) the outside door or gate or enclosure wall of a prison or any other part of a prison; or
+(i) the outside door or gate or enclosure wall of a prison or lock-up or any other part of a prison or lock-up; or

-(ii) any part of any vehicle in which a prisoner is conveyed,
+(ii) any part of any vehicle in which a prisoner or lock-up prisoner is conveyed,

 and may continue to use the weapon so long as the combined outbreak or attempt is actually being prosecuted.

 [8/2000]

+[15/2010 wef 02/01/2011]

-(3) Every prison officer may use weapons against any prisoner using violence on any prison officer or other person, if the prison officer has reasonable ground to believe that the prison officer or other person is in danger of life or limb, or that other grievous hurt is likely to be caused to him.
+(3) Every prison officer may use weapons against any prisoner or lock-up prisoner using violence on any prison officer or other person, if the prison officer has reasonable ground to believe that the prison officer or other person is in danger of life or limb, or that other grievous hurt is likely to be caused to him.

+[15/2010 wef 02/01/2011]

-(4) A prison officer shall not resort to the use of any weapon under subsection (1) unless he has reasonable ground to believe that he cannot otherwise prevent the escape of any prisoner .
+(4) A prison officer shall not resort to the use of any weapon under subsection (1) unless he has reasonable ground to believe that he cannot otherwise prevent the escape of any prisoner or lock-up prisoner.

 [8/2000]

+[15/2010 wef 02/01/2011]

-(5) Before using any firearm against a prisoner or other person referred to in subsection (1), the prison officer shall give a warning to the prisoner or that other person, as the case may be, that he is about to fire on him.
+(5) Before using any firearm against a prisoner or lock-up prisoner or other person referred to in subsection (1), the prison officer shall give a warning to the prisoner or lock-up prisoner or that other person, as the case may be, that he is about to fire on him.

 [8/2000]

+[15/2010 wef 02/01/2011]

-(6) No prison officer shall, in the presence of his superior officer, use any firearm against a prisoner or other person in the circumstances described in subsection (1) or (2) except under the orders of his superior officer.
+(6) No prison officer shall, in the presence of his superior officer, use any firearm against a prisoner or lock-up prisoner or other person in the circumstances described in subsection (1) or (2) except under the orders of his superior officer.

 [8/2000]

+[15/2010 wef 02/01/2011]

 (7) The use of weapons under this section shall be, as far as possible, to disable and not to kill.

-(8) Every police officer who is for the time being serving in the capacity of an escort, or of a guard in or around any prison or lock-up, for the purpose of ensuring the safe custody of any prisoner or prisoners, shall be deemed to have all the powers and privileges granted to prison officers under this section.
+(8) Every police officer who is for the time being serving in the capacity of an escort, or of a guard in or around any prison or lock-up, for the purpose of ensuring the safe custody of any one or more prisoners or lock-up prisoners, shall be deemed to have all the powers and privileges granted to prison officers under this section.

+[15/2010 wef 02/01/2011]

 [21

 ### Prison officer to have powers of police officer

-32\.
-Every prison officer while acting as such shall by virtue of his office have all the powers, authorities, protection and privileges of a police officer.
+32\.—(1) Every prison officer while acting as such shall by virtue of his office have all the powers, authorities, protection and privileges of a police officer.

+[15/2010 wef 02/01/2011]

+[22

+(2) Every prison officer while acting as such and exercising the powers of a police officer shall be deemed to be an officer not below the rank of inspector of police.

+[15/2010 wef 02/01/2011]

 [22